Spanish Pronouns And Their Types Explained

 Spanish personal pronouns

-In the second section of this article, we gave an example of the food that Juan likes to eat.
+I already gave you an example of the food that Juan likes to eat.

 That small word él is one example of a Spanish personal pronoun — it replaces the noun.